Fitch Affirms Moscow Region at 'BB+'; Outlook Stable

 public sector,

-from the sector to be significant due to the large size of the
+risk from the sector to be significant due to the large size of

 The region has a well-diversified economy based on services and